knowmetools/km-api/docs/API/know-me-gallery.rst

     :>json int id: The ID of the media resource.
     :>json string url: The URL of the media resource's detail view.
     :>json string name: The name of the media resource.
-    :>json string resource: The URL of the file attached to the media resource.
+    :>json string file: The URL of the file attached to the media resource.

     :status 200: The media resource's information was succesfully retrieved.
     :status 404: There is no media resource with the given ``id`` accessible to the requesting user.